Crypto

 2. Tax Reporting: Make sure your crypto payment provider facilitates tax reporting.
 It must generate necessary reports for your accounting and tax purposes as well.

-3. Legal Expertise: The provider should have access to legal expertise to navigate regulatory changes and ensure compliance.
+3. Legal Expertise: The provider should have access to legal expertise to navigate regulatory changes and ensure compliance, much like how employer of record software manages multi-jurisdiction obligations for global teams.

 4. Reputation and reviews